crypt0rr/kb/content/commands/unix/df/index.md

 date : 2020-08-22T14:30:21+02:00
 # hidden : true
 # draft : true
-weight : 0
+weight : 190
 # tags : ['']
 ---

+---

-## Df - Show information about the file system on which each FILE resides, or all file systems by default
+Show information about the file system on which each FILE resides, or all file systems by default.

 ## Usage